-The Report Date Range boxes - Dates, From, and To - do the same thing as the Dates, From, and To boxes on the Report window.
+The Report Date Range boxes - Dates, From, and To - do the same thing as the Dates, From, and To boxes in the Report window.
 These boxes let you control the reporting interval or accounting period.
-You can choose one of the date descriptions from the Dates box, or you can use the From and To boxes to specify a particular range of dates.
-The From and To boxes, as shown in Figure 2-11, accept dates in the mm/dd/yyyy format.
+You can choose one of the date descriptions from the Dates drop-down list, or you can use the From and To boxes to specify a particular range of dates.
+The From and To boxes, shown in Figure 2-10, accept dates in mm/dd/yyyy format.

-Figure 2-11:

-The Display

-tab of the

-Modify

-Report

-dialog box

-for a profit
+FIGURE 2-10: The Display tab of the Modify Report dialog box for a profit and loss statement.

-and loss

-statement.

-The Report Basis option buttons - accrual and cash - let you specify whether you want QuickBooks to prepare a report on a cash basis or on an accrual basis.
-Now, quite honestly, you can't simply convert between cashbasis accounting and accrual-basis accounting by clicking these buttons.
+The Report Basis option buttons - Accrual and Cash - let you specify whether you want QuickBooks to prepare a report on a cash basis or on an accrual basis.
+Now, quite honestly, you can't simply convert between cash-basis accounting and accrual-basis accounting by clicking these buttons.
 Cash-basis accounting and accrual-basis accounting are too complicated for QuickBooks to figure out on its own.
-If you use accrual-basis accounting, for example, you must use the QuickBooks Accounts Payable feature and you must record revenue and expense transactions when you earn revenue and incur expenses.
+If you use accrual-basis accounting, for example, you must use the QuickBooks Accounts Payable feature, and you must record revenue and expense transactions when you earn revenue and incur expenses.
 Nevertheless, these Report Basis buttons enable you to quickly flip between cash-centric profit statements and accrual-like financial statements.
 And that's pretty handy.

 In a nutshell, cash-basis accounting counts income and expense when cash moves into and out of a business.
-Accrual-basis accounting counts income when it is earned and counts expense when it is incurred.
-Book I, Chapter 1, talks in more detail about accounting and the differences between cash-basis accounting and accrual-basis accounting.
+Accrual-basis accounting counts income when it's earned and counts expense when it's incurred.
+Book 1, Chapter 1 talks in more detail about the differences between cash-basis accounting and accrual-basis accounting.

 The Columns area enables you to control or specify how many columns a report should display.
-The Display Columns By box is analogous to the Columns box on the Report window.
+The Display Columns By drop-down list is analogous to the Columns drop-down list in the Report window.
 The Columns area also lets you choose a Sort By option.
 Again, this is analogous to the Sort By drop-down list in the Report window.

-In addition, the Columns area allows you to add subcolumns (you do this with the Previous Period, Previous Year, and Year-to-Date check boxes) and allows you to add percentages.
+In addition, the Columns area allows you to add subcolumns (you do this with the Previous Period, Previous Year, and Year-to-Date check boxes) and add percentages.
 The neat thing about these percentages is that you're actually adding financial ratios to your financial statement when you do this.
-I don't talk about financial ratios in this chapter, but I do go into great detail in Book V, Chapter 1, about what financial ratios are and about how they can become powerful tools for assessing and monitoring your financial condition and your financial performance.
+I don't talk about financial ratios in this chapter, but I do go into great detail in Book 5, Chapter 1 about what financial ratios are, and about how they can be powerful tools for assessing and monitoring your financial condition and your financial performance.

-To show each line item on an income statement as a percentage of total income, select the % of Income check box.
+To show each line item of an income statement as a percentage of total income, select the % of Income check box.

 For more report formatting options, click the Advanced button.
-QuickBooks displays the Advanced Options dialog box, as shown in Figure 2-12.
+QuickBooks displays the Advanced Options dialog box, as shown in Figure 2-11.
 Use the Display Rows radio buttons to tell QuickBooks when it should or shouldn't display rows of information in a report.
 Similarly, use the Display Columns radio buttons to tell QuickBooks when it should or shouldn't display columns in a report.
 You can use the Reporting Calendar radio buttons to select the default annual reporting period.
-The Default year can be a fiscal year (you set this option when setting up QuickBooks), a calendar year, or an income tax year.
+The default year can be a fiscal year (you set this option when setting up QuickBooks), a calendar year, or an income tax year.
 Click OK to activate these selections.

-Figure 2-12:

-The

-Advanced

-Options

-dialog box.
+FIGURE 2-11: The Advanced Options dialog box.

-To revert to the Default Display settings, click the Revert button on the Display tab.
+To revert to the default display settings, click the Revert button on the Display tab (refer to Figure 2-10).